quicwg/base-drafts/draft-ietf-quic-tls.md

 requirements regarding associating or storing state.
 This associated state is used for deciding whether early data must be rejected.
 For example, HTTP/3 ({{QUIC-HTTP}}) settings determine how early data from the client is interpreted.
-Other applications using QUIC could have different requiremenets for determining whether ot accept or reject early data.
+Other applications using QUIC could have different requirements for determining whether to accept or reject early data.

 ## HelloRetryRequest